 You don’t need a degree to become a Bookkeeper, but you will need some training.
 If you’re looking to become your own boss and don’t wish to gain experience through an employment opportunity first, then you could take a course.
 You’ll usually need to gain the AAT Level 2 and Level 3 Bookkeeping qualifications before you can start landing clients.
 Once you’ve done this, you’ll be able to apply to become an AAT Bookkeeping member (AATQB).
 Your membership will allow you to add AATQB letters after your name and apply to run your own business as an AAT Licensed Bookkeeper.

-It can also be helpful to create a professional looking website which provides information about your skills and experience, details of the services you offer and any testimonials from satisfied clients.
+It can also be helpful to create a professional-looking website that provides information about your skills and experience, details of the services you offer, and any testimonials from satisfied clients.
 Many people then promote their website on their social channels.
-You can also try using sites like Guru and Upwork – where you can list yourself as a consultant and apply for regular or one off consultancy opportunities.
+You can also try using sites like Guru and Upwork – where you can list yourself as a Consultant and apply for regular or one off consultancy opportunities.

 8. Antiques dealing